Actyx/Actyx/rust/actyx/README.md

 ### Integration tests using docker

-_Note: This features does not work with a virtual workspace (<https://github.com/rust-lang/cargo/issues/4942>).
+_Note: This feature does not work with a virtual workspace (<https://github.com/rust-lang/cargo/issues/4942>).
 So you need to run the tests from the specific Cargo workspace the tests are defined.
 For your convenience, there is a [script](./run-docker-integration-tests.sh) to automate that._

 To also enable integration tests, that spin up docker containers for testing purposes, run: